livegnik/2way-poc-design/02-architecture/managers/01-config-manager.md

 KEYS_DIR=backend/keys
 TOR_CONTROL_PORT=9051
 TOR_SOCKS_PORT=9050
+PROTOCOL_VERSION=1.0.0
 ```

 * `.env` is parsed exactly once at startup.
 After parsing, Config Manager keeps these values in memory, assigns them to the `node.*` namespace, and no other component reads the file directly.
-* The file never contains graph identifiers, protocol data, or mutable feature flags.
-It describes the node host itself (paths, bind addresses, Tor wiring) and determines how the backend reaches persistent resources.
+* The file never contains graph identifiers or mutable feature flags.
+It describes the node host itself (paths, bind addresses, Tor wiring, declared protocol version) and determines how the backend reaches persistent resources.
 * `.env` values are immutable after startup.
 Updating them requires a restart so that every manager observes the same boot posture.
+* `PROTOCOL_VERSION` encodes the `(major.minor.patch)` tuple that the backend advertises to peers.
+Config Manager validates the tuple, ensures it matches the supported build version, and publishes it under `node.protocol.version` so handshake components reuse an identical value.

 ### 3.2 Settings stored in the backend database